wilsonmar/wilsonmar.github.io/_posts/2018-07-17-salesforce-rock-stars.md

 ##  Work with me

+I am automating Salesforce tutorials so you can just input your custom info and generate stuff.

-I am interested into automatic generation of test code, Einstein Machine Learning AI, IoT, DX, Lightning.
+Also interested in generation of test code, Einstein Machine Learning AI, IoT, DX, Lightning.